D2-mods/Better-IWD-Pregen/README.md

 ---

 #### Option 1 - Revised script:
-- smarter spellcasting (better targeting and not as wasteful)
+- Smarter spellcasting (better targeting and not as wasteful)
-- won't cast statuses on undead or enemies with high magic resist
+- Won't cast statuses on undead or enemies with high magic resist
-- will teleport to catch up with the party (i.e. while traveling with Boots of Speed)
+- Will teleport to catch up with the party (i.e. while traveling with Boots of Speed)
-- is more cautious at low HP if it has spells remaining
+- Is more cautious at low HP if it has spells remaining
-- will not attack or cast spells at enemies if invisible
+- Will not attack or cast spells at enemies if invisible
 - Cooldown hotkeys to delay spellcasting

 Compatible with EEs and original BG2 engine.